czofficial/Udacity-Cloud-DevOps-using-Microsoft-Azure-Nanodegree-Program/C2-AgileDevelopmentwithAzure/README.md

 ## Issues
 As I wasn't aware of the fact that GitHub Actions works best when all the necessary code is in the root directory of the repo, I came across of some difficulties since this repo consists of two independent projects.
 As a solution, I integrated the initial CI part of this project in this repo, and the actual machine learning CI/CD pipeline in a completely independent one.
 This is the reason, why I also have duplicate files in the root and C2 folder.

+The second and main part of this project can be found [here](https://github.com/czofficial/Building-a-CICD-Pipeline-in-Azure).

 ## Continious Delivery
 ### Setup of Azure Cloud Shell
 - Create GitHub repo (in my case: use this already exisiting one)